econchick/PyLadiesBYOBlog/README.md

 2. Download and Install [Django](https://www.djangoproject.com/download/ "Django Download")
 3. **OPTIONAL** If you want comments on your blog, I'd suggest using [Disqus](http://disqus.com).
 A free account is required.
 We _could_ build our own comment system pretty easily within the blog, but we would not have spam filters setup properly.
 To set up comments, follow the template portion of the [slides](ineedtoputthelinkehere) (refer to notes of the second template slide, where you copy HTML files).

-If you want to work through the workshop again yourself (which I highly suggest), please take a look at the [slides](ineedtoputthelinkhere) to walk you through, and skip these next steps until #6: Deployment.
+**NOTE** If you want to work through the workshop again yourself (which I highly suggest), please take a look at the [slides](ineedtoputthelinkhere) to walk you through, and skip these next steps until #6: Deployment.

 You can poke around at my code as you go along in this repository.